Ransomware-as-a-service: The pandemic within a pandemic

 First detected in September 2019, NetWalker is one of the more prolific affiliate services Intel 471 has tracked.
 The actors behind it have spent 2020 using phishing emails that leverage the impact and fear of the COVID-19 pandemic to lure victims into loading their malware onto systems.
 In May, the operators launched a Tor-based blog to release sensitive data stolen from victim organizations that refused to pay the requested ransom.

 The actors used a fileless infection technique and allegedly could bypass the user account control component of Windows 7 and newer operating systems.
 NetWalker could be operated in two modes: In “network mode,” individual computers or the entire network could be held for ransom and the victim could purchase a decryption tool with a master key or buy the necessary keys to decrypt certain computers.
 In “individual mode”, a ransom was demanded for a single computer at a time.

-The group has allegedly been behind 25 ransomware incidents that have taken place just in the last month.
 The most high-profile target hit by Netwalker is Michigan State University, which refused to pay the ransom.